skirienkopanea/skirienkopanea.github.io/_posts/2021-06-26-8-bit-computer.md

    *  One Hertz (Hz) is defined as one cycle per second
 * The clock can also be put into a manual mode where you push a button to advance each clock cycle.
 (Useful for debugging)
 * At this point I'm assuming that the goal of the clock module is to provide an output voltage terminal that alternates between high and low voltage with a frequency between 1-100 Herz.
 Then use one clock cycle as a unit of time to determine operation slots.
-  * Slots could be used to synchronise operations (i.e. to ensure that the BUS is only being used by 1 party at a time)
+  * Slots could be used to synchronise operations (i.e. to ensure that the Bus is only being used by 1 party at a time)
+* Update after finishing the control unit:
+  * We will distinguish between the system clock and the microinstruction clock.
+The system clock is indeed needed to synchronize all components on the breadboards (i.e. registers), which means they all do their work only if the clock is high; never when it's low.
+And because the clock speed is set above the longest time any signal needs to propagate through any circuit on the board, this system is preventing signals from arriving before other signals are ready and thus keeps everything safe and synchronized.
+  * These operation slots determined by high clocks are, at the lowest level, prepared by a counter that uses an inverted system clock signal that generates 3-bit time slots \\(T_n\\) for control circuitry such that control signals for the modules are ready before the next normal clock pulse.
+  * The operations at the lowest level are called microinstructions (as stated above, they are prepared at low clock pulse but executed at high clock pulse)

 ### Astable 555 timer
 ![404]({{ site.url }}/images/8bit/clock/intro.PNG)